 - From your Safari menu bar click Safari > Preferences

-- Select Advanced tab option
+- Select the Advanced tab option

 - From the menu bar select Develop > Empty Caches